 (d) the price of transport.

-5. The transport ticket shall be presented at the request of any authorized inspection officer.
+5. The transport ticket shall be presented, by the passenger, at the request of any authorized inspection officer.

-6. The list of passengers (waybill), as defined in Annex [III] of this Agreement, may be used as a control document if the relevant competent authorities agree on its use.

-7. The control documents referred to in Article [11.2] or their certified true copies, shall be carried on board of the vehicle and shall be presented at the request of any authorized inspecting officer.
+6. The control documents referred to in Article [12.2] or their certified true copies, shall be carried on board of the vehicle and shall be presented at the request of any authorized inspecting officer.

-8. Certified true copies, issued by competent authorities of the Contracting Parties, shall conform to the models provided in the annexes of this Agreement, with the indication “certified true copy”.
+7. Certified true copies, issued by competent authorities of the Contracting Parties, shall conform to the models provided in the annexes of this Agreement, with the indication “certified true copy”.

-9. Carriers operating coaches and buses in international passenger transport shall allow all inspections intended to ensure that operations are being conducted correctly, in particular as regards driving and rest periods and road safety.
+8. Carriers operating international passenger transport services shall allow all inspections intended to ensure that operations are being conducted correctly, in particular as regards driving and rest periods and road safety.

-Article 13
+Article 14